sftcd/openssl/esnistuff/code-review.md

   call to ``s_client``.
 * Fixed semantics of ``SSL_CTX_svcb_add`` and ``SSL_svcb_add`` to be
   additive if multiple calls made.
+* Moved outer compression tables to top of file and tidied 'em up.
+* Fixed an issue with non-contiguous to-be-ECH-compressed exts in encoded inner CH.
 * **TODO**: fix the TODOs here;-)

 ### ``./ssl/ssl_txt.c``